P-O-I-sql/E-commerce-Sales-Analysis/README.md

 - Most products contribute approximately 1.89%–2.12% of total revenue, indicating a balanced and resilient product mix with minimal single-product risk.

 **Recommendations**
+Based on the conducted analysis and insights, the following actions are recommended: <br>

 - Conduct a deeper review of regional performance, particularly in the United Kingdom and Australia, as a single country accounts for approximately 70% of total sales, while other regions underperform.
 - Perform further analysis to identify key drivers behind seasonal demand and inconsistent sales trends.
 - Evaluate the effectiveness of Cash on Delivery payment methods, as they contribute less than 5% of total transactions and may be operationally inefficient.